-The Michigan Institute for Computational Discovery & Engineering (MICDE) seeks proposals for innovative research projects in computational science that combine elements of mathematics, computer science, and cyberinfrastructure.
-Of interest is computational science research in any emerging area, including but not limited to (a) applications such as neuroscience, ecology, environmental science, evolutionary biology, human-made complex systems, urban infrastructure and energy; and (b) frameworks for scientific software, and exascale computing.
-Priority will be given to high-impact projects with potential to attract external funding.
+MICDE seeks proposals for innovative research projects in computational science that combine elements of mathematics, computer science, and cyberinfrastructure.
+Of interest is innovative computational research in any emerging area, including but not limited to (a) applications such as neuroscience, ecology, environmental science, evolutionary biology, human-made complex systems, urban infrastructure and energy, (b) frameworks for scientific software, exascale, quantum, or neuromorphic computing, and (c) concepts such as computations to decisions.
+The aim of the Catalyst Grants program is to advance projects that have the potential to attract additional external funding.
+Priority will be given to high-impact projects with potential to eventually attract external funding.
 MICDE expects to fund 3-4 one-year projects at up to $100,000 each.

 In this informational session, MICDE officials will clarify the program’s intent, answer questions and facilitate team formation among attendees.

 Please pre-register using this google form.
 You’ll need to be signed into your umich account.
 The session will be broadcasted via this bluejeans link.
 For more information go to http://micde.umich.edu/grants/catalyst-grants/